namzo/minimal-portfolio-template/_site/README.md

 - Git clone this repo

 ## Build
-- Run `jekyll serve` from site's root to start the jekyll server
+- Run `bundle exec jekyll serve` from site's root to start the jekyll server
 - View it by going to `http://localhost:4000` in your browser
 - Website will get auto compiled to the `_sites` folder